The 64-page magazine is included in this week’s issue of the San Juan Record and will be available at local businesses and visitor centers.

 The follow-up to last year’s publication features twice as many magazines printed for distribution.
 Additionally, this year’s magazine features half of its pages in glossy format.

 “This publication will provide more than 100 great ideas to see and do while experiencing the spectacular place we call home,” said Bayley Hedglin, executive director of the San Juan Chamber of Commerce.
 The Chamber of Commerce is a partner in the publication.

-Prizes are available to those who explore the 101 list.
-The Grand Prize is the winner’s choice of a trip for two either jeeping or river rafting with Four Corners Adventure.
+The Grand Prize will be the winner’s choice of a trip for two either jeeping or river rafting with Four Corners Adventure.

-Document each activity.
-Acceptable forms of documentation include, but are not limited to, dated receipts, photographs or ticket stubs.
-You can enter the contest by submitting photos or video on Instagram.
+In addition, you can enter the contest by submitting photos or video on Instagram.
 Use the number and title of the activity as the caption of the photo and hashtag it #SJR101.
-Your Instagram account must be PUBLIC, or we cannot view your photos.
+Your Instagram account must be PUBLIC or we cannot view your photos.